lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/road-accidents/plot1_orig.png" width="550px" height="500px" vspace="50px"/></p>

-Since our accident data only covers crashes in one particular state, we can use the `sa_shp` polygon we already subsetted to restrict the map to the South Australian area
+Since the accident data at hand only covers crashes in one particular state, we can use the `sa_shp` polygon we already subsetted to restrict the map to the South Australian area

 ```r
 # Plot road accidents with point sizes adjusted by number of casualties